rapid7/insightconnect-plugins/plugins/proofpoint_tap/help.md

 #### Fetch Forensics

-This action is used to fetch Forensics allows users to pull detailed forensic evidence about individual threats or campaigns.
+This action is used to pull detailed forensic evidence about individual threats or campaigns.
 Either 'threatId' or 'campaignId' should be specified

 ##### Input